danielballan/personal-blog/content/posts/2020-03-07-reader-protocol.md

 *Summary: To make handling data across multiple file formats more seamless, the SciPy ecosystem would benefit from a file-like protocol that returns (potentially lazy) SciPy/PyData data structures when read.
-This can be achieved in a distributed way without adopting any particular library.*
+This can be achieved in a distributed way without a dependency on or reference to any particular library.*

 Real scientific data analysis typically involves combining data from multiple instruments, research groups, or techniques, each with their own storage formats